echoCTF/echoCTF.RED/docs/INSTALL-LINUX.md

 cp contrib/mysql-init.sql /etc/mysql/mysql-init.sql
 ```

+**NOTE:** If you change the name of the database make sure you also update the file `/etc/mysql/mysql-init.sql` to reflect this change.

 ### Copy the sample configuration files and update to reflect your system
 ```sh
 cp backend/config/cache-local.php backend/config/cache.php